bahlo/arne.me/content/work.md

     location: "Remote"
     tasks:
       [
-        "Working on a scalable Go service around a database library", "Working on said library to fix bugs and improve performance or scalability", "Built a public demo that can be run locally to get a feeling for the product quickly", "Working with customers to help integrate the product", "Building an end-to-end test pipeline using Cucumber and Go", "Working on various data-shipping solutions including a log-synthesizer, Hacker New and GitHub events", ]
+        "Architected a scalable Go service around a database library", "Worked on said library to fix bugs and improve performance or scalability", "Built a public demo that can be run locally to get a feeling for the product", "Worked with customers to help integrate the product", "Built an end-to-end test pipeline using Cucumber and Go", "Worked on various data-shipping solutions including a log-synthesizer, Hacker New and GitHub events", ]
   - from: 2017
     to: 2019